 Network-based ransomware can cripple systems and data.
 This threat is particularly alarming as it does not rely heavily on the human element to execute and bring an organization to its knees.

-Many times, to be successful with an attack, an active and unpatched workstation and an automated software update are the only set of needs.
-Data can be compromised or lost altogether on an infected device.
-And further compounding the problem is the fact that many small to medium-sized businesses do not report ransomware attacks as they occur.
+Many times, to be successful with an attack, an active and unpatched workstation, and an automated software update are the only requirements.
+Data can be compromised or lost on an infected device.
+Further compounding the problem is the fact that many small—to medium-sized businesses do not report ransomware attacks as they occur.

 Preventative measures against ransomware include: